-A principal shareholder is any person who owns (either of record or beneficially) 5% or more of the outstanding shares of any class of a fund.
+A principal Shareholder is any person who owns (either of record or beneficially) 5% or more of the outstanding Shares of any class of a fund.
 A control person is one who owns, either directly or indirectly, more than 25% of the voting securities of a company or acknowledges the existence of control.
-A control person may be able to determine the outcome of a matter put to a shareholder vote.
-As of the date of this SAI, no shareholder of record owned 25% or more of the outstanding Shares of the Fund, and no shareholder could be presumed to control the Fund.
-As of April 1, 2025, the trustees, officers and members of the Investment Committee collectively owned 2.97% of the Fund and no individual trustee, officer or member of the Investment Committee owned 5% or more of the outstanding Shares of the Fund.
+A control person may be able to determine the outcome of a matter put to a Shareholder vote.
+As of the date of this SAI, no Shareholder of record owned 25% or more of the outstanding Shares of the Fund, and no Shareholder could be presumed to control the Fund.
+As of April 1, 2025, the trustees and officers collectively owned 2.97% of the Fund and no individual trustee or officer owned 5% or more of the outstanding Shares of the Fund.

-As of April 1, 2025, the following shareholders were shown in the Fund's records as owning 5% or more of any Class of the Fund's Shares, and no person is reflected on the books and records of the Fund as owning beneficially 5% or more of the outstanding Shares of any Class of the Fund.
-Except as listed below, the Fund does not know of any other person who owns of record or beneficially 5% or more of any Class of the Fund's shares.
+As of April 1, 2025, the following Shareholders were shown in the Fund's records as owning 5% or more of any Class of the Fund's Shares, and no person is reflected on the books and records of the Fund as owning beneficially 5% or more of the outstanding Shares of any Class of the Fund.
+Except as listed below, the Fund does not know of any other person who owns of record or beneficially 5% or more of any Class of the Fund's Shares.